 Kashi can’t have GMO’s and be looked at as “healthy”

-One of the success stories in the healthy breakfast cereal category, however, is Special K. What makes Special K’s brand stand out from the rest?
-It’s simple really, it owns the position of being the healthiest cereal because it promises a certain lifestyle – and challenges its users to meet it.
+What makes Special K’s brand stand out t?
+It’s simple really.
+It owns the position of being the healthiest cereal.
+Because, it promises a certain lifestyle.
+And, it challenges its users to meet it.

-The key here is consuming Special K products all day long — not a bad way to keep people coming back.
-But it also comes with a promise that you will lose weight, an important position that Special K is owning through its advertising.
+The key here is consuming Special K products all day long.
+Not a bad way to keep people coming back.

-Outside of Special K, we have a host of breakfast cereal brands that must meet the necessary health standards in order compete.
+Outside of Special K, we have a host of breakfast cereal brands that must meet the necessary health standards.
+All so they compete.
 Consumers are asking:

-A list like this is probably headache enough for shoppers, and most likely why they would rather have a protein shake and be done with it.
+A list like this is probably headache enough for shoppers.
+And, most likely why they would rather have a protein shake.
+To be done with it.